reactive-python/reactpy-django/docs/src/about/code.md

 pip install -e . -r requirements.txt
 ```

+!!! warning "Pitfall"

+    Some of our development dependencies require a C++ compiler, which is not installed by default on Windows.

+    If you receive errors related to this during installation, follow the instructions in your console errors.

-Finally, to verify that everything is working properly, you can manually run the test webserver.
+Finally, to verify that everything is working properly, you can manually run the test web server.

 ```bash linenums="0"
 cd tests